Ruby on Rails extension for Flash Builder 4

 You will have CallResponder instances created for Add, Update and Delete service calls in the application, invoke getAllCustomers() function in the result event of these call responders so that we will get updated customers list after Add, Update and Delete operation are performed successfully.

-You can view/copy the completed BlazeDSCRUD.mxml file at this URL http://sujitreddyg.com/fb4articles/beta2/BlazeDSCRUD.mxml.txt
+You can view/copy the completed BlazeDSCRUD.mxml file at this URL http://sujitreddyg.com/fb4articles/release/BlazeDSCRUD.mxml.txt

 Save and run your application.
 You will see your application launched in a browser and ready for performing CRUD operations on the database entries.